RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

-# Customer Guide - Get Your App in the Play and App Stores
+# Customer Guide - Get Your App in the Apple App and Google Play Stores

 Any client in need of a mobile application will need two separate developer accounts